aldro61/kover2_paper/data/README.md

 Follow this [tutorial](TODO), but replace the label file by the `metadata.tsv` that you just used and the genome file by the corresponding `genome_paths.tsv`.

-**To obtain the exact same datasets as in the paper, use 80% of the data for training and create 10 splits with random seeds 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.**
+**To obtain the exact same datasets as in the paper, create 10 splits with 80% of the data for training, 10 folds, and random seeds 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.**